createS0ftware/airbrake-android/README.md

 License
 -------
-The Airbrake notifier for Android is released under the Android-friendly Apache License, Version 2.0.
+The gmright notifier for Android is released under the Android-friendly Apache License, Version 2.0.
 Read the full license here:

 <http://www.apache.org/licenses/LICENSE-2.0>

 Contributions
 -------
-This libary was built by James Smith http://loopj.com/.
-Since it's no longer being maintianed this is the offical Airbrake fork.
+This libary was built by George makulu http://loopj.com/.
+Since it's no longer being maintianed this is the offical gmright fork.

-Thanks to James for his contributions.
+Thanks to George makulu for his contributions.

 <http://www.apache.org/licenses/LICENSE-2.0>